Any links on this page that lead to products on Amazon are affiliate links and I earn a commission (at no extra cost to you) if you make a purchase.

-Due to the nature of convection cooking, it’s important to have a good visual on what’s happening inside at any given time.
-Especially if you’re not following recipes and instructions made specifically to account for increased air volume and air circulation.
+Due to the nature of convection cooking, it’s important to have a good visual of what’s happening inside at any given time.
+This is particularly important if you’re not following recipes and instructions made to account for increased air volume and air circulation.

 The oven light turns on when you open the door.
 It will also turn on automatically when the cooking cycle is almost done.
 While that may not always be enough, there’s no need to worry because you can always turn it on via a button on the control panel.

 Speaking of the user interface, as is the case with all other Breville Smart Ovens, the Smart Oven Pro has an intuitive control panel.
-The LCD display is bright and has good readability from almost any angle.
+The LCD is bright and has good readability from almost any angle.

-The left side of the display lists all the cooking presets as well as the one the oven’s running at the moment.
+The left side of the display lists all the cooking presets and the one the oven’s running at the moment.
 Simple dials are used to control the temperature and the timer.

-Also worth noting is the fact that the Smart Oven Pro is a 1800W convection toaster oven.
+Also worth noting is the Smart Oven Pro is a 1800W convection toaster oven.
 It has the same power as other more advanced models in the series.
 In addition to all that, the oven also has a non-stick coating on the inside which makes cleaning it a lot easier.